 So this one’s for you, Till! 😉 And for all those who are not really sure how it works right now, I’m going to explain how Woodpecker sends your emails and follow-ups, and why it works this way.

-We’re now talking with our beta testers about the copy of their emails.
+We’ve been talking with our users about the copy of their emails.
 It seems like they often struggle to tell the difference between the feature of their product, and the benefit this feature will bring to their potential client.
 Or rather, they feel like writing about features will automatically make the prospect think about benefits – just like they do when they write about their product.

-Well, the problem is our prospects, especially in outbound sales, often do not have that special ability to see the benefits while reading about features.
-That’s why it’s important we talk benefits instead of features when communicating with our prospects.
+Well, the problem is the prospects, especially in outbound sales, often do not have that special ability to see the benefits while reading about features.
+That’s why it’s important we talk benefits instead of features when communicating with our potential customers.
 Here’s how to learn the difference between the features and benefits and how to write about benefits instead of features in your cold email pitch.

 Have you ever had an idea to use some special fonts, bold, or underline in your cold email?
 Have you ever tried including links or pics?
 Have you been tempted to add attachments to your messages?
 Here’s about the graphic form of cold emails that work (or don’t work) and the reasons when and why they work (if they do).